Evaluation Guide

 The inference phase is handled by Inference.
 It reads EvalSet, filters cases by EvalCaseIDs, then generates an independent SessionID for each case and runs inference.

-When evalMode is empty, it runs the Runner turn by turn based on conversation and writes actual Invocations into Inferences.
+When evalMode is empty, the inference phase chooses the input source from the EvalCase: if conversationScenario is configured, UserSimulation generates each user turn dynamically; otherwise it runs the Runner turn by turn based on conversation and writes actual Invocations into Inferences.

-When evalMode is trace, it does not run the Runner and instead returns actualConversation as actual traces.
+When evalMode is trace, it does not run the Runner.
+If actualConversation is configured, it returns that as the actual trace; otherwise it treats conversation as the actual trace.

 The local implementation supports EvalCase-level concurrent inference.
 When enabled, multiple cases are run in parallel, while turns within a case remain sequential.